 LGBT Immigrant Rights Initiative

 Thank you for your interest in NIJC’s LGBT Immigrant Rights Initiative.
 We are committed to providing legal services to low-income immigrants who identify as lesbian, gay, bisexual, or transgender (LGBT) and those who are living with HIV.
 Although we would like to help everyone, our services are limited.
-If you are interested in becoming a client, you can call our hotline at (773) 672-6551 or email us.

 - Asylum Seekers: If you were harmed or fear harm in your home country based on your sexual orientation, gender identity, or HIV positive status, you may be able to apply for protection in the United States.